 Every year around October and November, Hindus around the world celebrate Diwali, or Deepavali—a festival of lights that stretches back more than 2,500 years.
-Diwali 2022 occurs on Monday, October 24.
+Diwali 2024 falls on Thursday, October 31 to Friday, November 1.
 In India, the five-day celebration traditionally marks the biggest holiday of the year.

 Like many Hindu festivals, there isn’t just one reason to celebrate the five-day holiday.
 Pankaj Jain, a professor of anthropology, philosophy and religion at the University of North Texas, says that the ancient celebration is linked to multiple stories in religious texts, and it’s impossible to say which came first, or how long ago Diwali started.